 - Governance: How will you encourage organisation buy-in?
 Can you control the speed and extent of your Cloud transformation?
 Where does responsibility end?

 - Control: How do you secure data and ensure regulatory compliance?
 Do you have oversight of your global landscape (costs/digital)?

-As organisations adjust ways of working, largely due to the pressure of COVID-19, business continuity, resilience and disaster recovery require new and prioritised thinking to enhance, digitise and protect operations
+As organisations adapt and adopt increasingly digitised ways of working, supply chain continuity, resilience and disaster recovery require new and prioritised thinking to enhance and protect operations and patients

 - Compromising of data privacy and confidentiality